Stewmath/startrek25_rtools/README.md

 So, files don't need to be repackaged into the original binary blob.
 However, files in this folder must be compressed.

 There is a makefile in the "staging" directory.
-Set the "EXE" variable to the location of the executable, and set "PATCH\_DIR" to the location of the patch directory (a directory called "patches" in the game data folder (the folder with DATA.DIR)).
+In it, set the "EXE" variable to the location of the executable.
+Then, creates a folder named "patches" in the game data folder (the folder with DATA.DIR) and set "PATCH\_DIR" to the location of that folder.

-Then, create a "files" directory which contains the uncompressed versions of the files to be compressed.
+Then, in the staging folder, create a folder named "files" which contains the uncompressed versions of the files to be compressed.
 Run "make", and all files from there will be compressed to the patch directory.
 Now, you can run Star Trek, and the files in the "patches" directory will replace the files in the original binary blobs.

 *WARNING*: The memory usage of the recompression is unreasonably high in some cases.
 The larger files can use about 1.5G to be compressed.
 You probably shouldn't run make with